chuckha/grout/README.md

 It's the same as http.Handler except it has an extra map[string]string associated with it.

+If a route is not found this returns a 404.

 ## Installation

 `$ go get github.com/chuckha/grout`